Comparing Aphria (APHA) & The Competition

 |2.33

-As a group, “Medicinals & botanicals” companies have a potential upside of 121.47%.
-Given Aphria’s rivals higher possible upside, analysts clearly believe Aphria has less favorable growth aspects than its rivals.
+As a group, “Medicinals & botanicals” companies have a potential upside of 118.48%.
+Given Aphria’s competitors higher probable upside, analysts clearly believe Aphria has less favorable growth aspects than its competitors.

 Aphria Inc. cultivates, processes, produces, markets, distributes, and sells medical cannabis in Canada and internationally.
 The company offers pharmaceutical-grade medical cannabis, adult-use cannabis, and cannabis-derived extracts and derivative cannabis products under the Solei, RIFF, Good Supply, Aphria, P'tite Pof, and Broken Coast brands.
 It serves patients and consumers through distributors and online.
 The company is headquartered in Leamington, Canada.